Drew-E-Wilson/installation-commands/README.md

 ## Express
 ```
-Open a terminal
+1. Open a terminal
-Enter your desired folder
+2. Enter your desired folder
-mkdir file name to create your nodejs/express project
+3. mkdir file name to create your nodejs/express project
-cd into that nodejs project
+4. cd into that nodejs project
-use git init and yarn init to
+5. use git init and yarn init to
-make your folder a node project and a git repo
+6. make your folder a node project and a git repo
-touch .env .gitignore
+7. touch .env .gitignore
-open folder in vscode
+8. open folder in code editor (vscode)
-update gitignore file to have both `node_modules and `.env` in your .gitignore ( This has to be done 100% correctly) do not make a commit until this has been done correctly
+9. update gitignore file to have both `node_modules and `.env` in your .gitignore ( This has to be done 100% correctly) do not make a commit until this has been done correctly
-yarn add express mongoose dotenv
+10. yarn add express mongoose dotenv
-create your scripts object in pacakage.json (see below)
+11. create your scripts object in pacakage.json (see below)
 - Scripts Object

   "scripts": {